The 2025 Scholarship Application

 Required Documentation

-4. Civic and Community Involvement: Due to the current Covid-19 restrictions, we have modified the Volunteer Hours, Community, and Civic Engagement.
-We will continue to ask applicants to submit hours completed as volunteers.
-For the 2024 application, we will accept applications that have not completed the 50 hours required.
+Civic and Community Involvement: We will continue to ask applicants to submit hours completed as volunteers.
+For the 2025 application, we will accept applications that have not completed the 50 hours required.
 To satisfy this requirement, we will ask each applicant to submit a brief paragraph (250 words) describing how they have supported their communities, family members, and/or overall personal/professional growth.

 Scholarship Application Tips